Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

 for our functional test.
 We can set up an API Gateway to provide a HTTP endpoint we can send POST requests to; we can configure this API Gateway to trigger our Lambda function whenever it receives a HTTP request; and we can create an SNS topic for the Lambda function to publish messages to.
-The only thing we can't do in the community edition of LocalStack is provide an ElastiCache Redis store.[^localstack-pro] However, since this is all Docker under the hood, we can spin up Redis in a separate Docker container.
+The only thing we can't do in the community edition of LocalStack is provide an ElastiCache Redis store.
+However, since this is all Docker under the hood, we can spin up Redis in a separate Docker container.[^localstack-pro]

 [^localstack-pro]: ElastiCache _is_ available in the [LocalStack Pro edition](https://localstack.cloud/), however I've
     not used this service.